 7. New Organization Creation

-Any user can create a new org and becomes the Admin
+- Any user who is not a Partner can create a new org and becomes the Admin

 8. Summary Matrix